Bad Customer Service, Change to Win!

 Can you identify with these?
-I normally don’t criticize companies in public but in my personal experience one company has bad customer service across the board.
+I normally do not criticize companies in public but in my personal experience one company has bad customer service across the board.
 It’s the absolute worst I experienced.
 Its employees demonstrated most of the mistakes above: CenturyLink.
 They tout themselves as a leading provider of internet service.
 Their industry is among the lowest rated in the American Customer Satisfaction Index (ACSI) survey.
 They are rated 58 on a scale of 1-100 (higher being better).
 Consumer Affairs concurs with this and rates them 1.3 on a scale of 1-5.
-Both of these numbers are an ‘F’ on a grading scale.
+Both numbers are an ‘F’ on a grading scale.
 Their Glassdoor rating is 2.9 which is low and an indication of employee dissatisfaction.

 Other review sources show them as generally poor as well.
 I wasted 9-10 hours on the phone with these people this week trying to get them to do their basic jobs competently.
-If they’d do that, imagine how much less stressful life could be for themselves and their customers?
+If they would do that, imagine how much less stressful life could be for themselves and their customers?
 Finally, after five failed attempts as well as interactions with over a dozen employees, I came across a couple of competent people to help.

 Two Service Winners

-In my recent interactions with companies, very few employees were accountable, responsible, or exhibited self-leadership to get the job done well, no matter what.
+In my recent interactions with companies, very few employees exhibited accountability or responsibility.
 However, Andrew K. and the rest of the crew out of the Woodbury, MN office of Two Men and a Truck did a great job, start to finish.
 They have a 4.9 rating on Google.
 Superb!
 And Tony at Geek Squad did fabulous work–excellent communicator!
 He knows more about customer service than any CEO I ever met!

 Is Bad Customer Service Increasing?